chaichuk/EVcharger-to-ESPHome/README.md

 An advanced ESPHome-based gateway to integrate **ChargeU Base** EV chargers into **Home Assistant**.

+>This project is adaptable for integrating other EV chargers that function exclusively through a WiFi Access Point and a web interface at 192.168.4.1.

 This project uses a **WT32-ETH01** board to act as a smart bridge: it maintains a stable connection to Home Assistant via **Ethernet** while simultaneously connecting to the ChargeU charger's Access Point via **WiFi**.

 ![ChargeU HA Card](images/card_example.png)